FlamTeam/flamedisx/docs/source/blocks.rst

 `special_model_functions` take an extra positional argument when they are called.
 It's up to you what this represents; usually this is used to pass variables.
 The extra argument (called `bonus_arg` in flamedisx code) is passed as the first argument after `self`.

+If a model function is 'special' in this way, you must list it in **both** model_functions and special_model_functions

 As an example, the :py:class:`~flamedisx.lxe_blocks.quanta_generation.MakeNRQuanta` block exposes a :py:meth:`~flamedisx.lxe_blocks.quanta_generation.MakeNRQuanta.lindhard_l` model function that parametrizes the Lindhard process (nuclear recoil energy losses as heat) as a function of energy.
 Sources using this block can define a new `lindhard_l` method to override this.
 The modelling sections of the tutorial illustrate model function overriding in detail.

-You can find string-tuples of all regular and special model functions for a source in the `.data_methods` attribute.
-(Special model functions are also listed in `.special_data_methods`.)
+You can find string-tuples of all regular and special model functions for a source in the `.model_functions` attribute.
+(Special model functions are also listed here, and separately in `.special_model_functions`.)

 Dimensions
 =================